D. B. Cooper: Duane Weber

 Duane L. Weber (1924–1995) was a World War II Army veteran who served time in at least six prisons from 1945 to 1968 for burglary and forgery.
-He was proposed as a suspect by his widow, Jo, based primarily on a deathbed confession: three days before he died in 1995, Weber told his wife, "I am Dan Cooper."
-The name meant nothing to her, she said; but months later, a friend told her of its significance in the hijacking.
-She went to her local library to research Cooper, found Max Gunther's book, and discovered notations in the margins in her husband's handwriting.
+He was proposed as a suspect by his widow, Jo, based primarily on a deathbed confession.
+Three days before he died in 1995, Weber told his wife, "I am Dan Cooper", but the name meant nothing to her.
+Months later, a friend told her of its significance in the hijacking.
+She went to her local library to research Cooper, found Max Gunther's book and discovered notations in the margins in her husband's handwriting.
 Like the hijacker, Weber drank bourbon and chain-smoked.
 Other circumstantial evidence included a 1979 trip to Seattle and the Columbia River, where his wife remembered him throwing a trash bag just upstream of Tina Bar.

 Himmelsbach said, "[Weber] does fit the physical description [and] does have the criminal background that I have always felt was associated with the case", but did not believe Weber was Cooper.
 The FBI eliminated Weber as an active suspect in July 1998 when his fingerprints did not match any of those processed in the hijacked plane, and no other direct evidence could be found to implicate him.
 Later, his DNA also failed to match the samples recovered from Cooper's tie.

 Similar hijackings

-Cooper was among the first to attempt air piracy for personal gain; eleven days before Cooper's hijack, Canadian Paul Joseph Cini had hijacked an Air Canada DC-8 over Montana, but was overpowered by the crew when he put down his shotgun to strap on his parachute.
-Encouraged by Cooper's apparent success, fifteen similar hijackings—all unsuccessful—were attempted in 1972.
-Some examples from that year:
+Cooper was among the first to attempt air piracy for personal gain; 11 days before Cooper's hijack, Canadian Paul Joseph Cini had hijacked an Air Canada DC-8 over Montana, but was overpowered by the crew when he put down his shotgun to strap on his parachute.
+Encouraged by Cooper's apparent success, 15 similar hijackings (extortion plus request of parachutes)—all unsuccessful (five were able to make the jump and landed safely but were subsequently captured)—out of 31 in total (19 with Cooper's extortion style) were attempted in 1972.